But despite the immense benefits, remote work also makes some jobs more competitive.

 This is important because for the world to bid on your talents, they first need to know about you.
 Without a large and diverse community of peers, you’ll lack access to the best jobs.

 A powerful peer group also brings insider information - stories, lessons, and best practices that haven’t been written about publicly.
 This advice gives you a deeper toolbox to turn to in your own problem solving.

 While it’s possible to build a powerful network on your own, it’s much easier to join a community of peers looking to do the same.
 That’s why we founded Stack Shift.
 We believe that to advance remote work, the biggest lever isn’t just technical training.
 It’s access to powerful networks.

 Each cohort is composed of carefully selected peers who have similar levels of experience and goals.
-Our first fellowship is focused on Web 3 and is funded by a grant we’ve received from the Filecoin Foundation.

 Thanks for reading!